-It could be very much possible that your partner continued to throw around mean comments because you laughed at him, even though you didn’t give him a reason to believe that it was insulting.
+It could be very much possible that your partner continued to throw around mean comments because you laughed at them, even though you didn’t give them a reason to believe that it was insulting.

-Maybe you became so angry at him that he thought it was cute.
+Maybe you became so angry at them that they thought it was cute.
 You won’t know until you try avoiding and ignoring these situations completely.

 You and your partner might be throwing little sarcastic comments at each other the entire time and it’s just how you function.